What is a lifetime mortgage?

 - Once you have either died or moved into long term care, the property is sold, the lifetime mortgage is repaid and any remaining funds are paid to your estate.

-What are the different types of lifetime mortgage?
+What are the different kinds of lifetime mortgage?

 To cater for our varied lives and requirements, there are several types of lifetime mortgage to choose from: